mubarakalmehairbi/FullToUIProject/README.md

 # FullToUIProject
 A template for a full app created using ToUI.
 You can use this template and customize it to create your own app.
 ToUI is a Python framework for creating user interfaces from HTML code easily.
 Learn about ToUI [here](https://github.com/mubarakalmehairbi/ToUI).

+You can find a live preview here: https://toui-92bd1594dbed.herokuapp.com/

 # How to use this template
 ## Method 1: From GitHub repo
 Click on "Use this template" button above.